Uncertainty Principle and Angular Momentum Generation in Microscopic Fission Models

 The characterization of fission fragment properties is a major goal in modern studies of nuclear fission \cite{Bender_2020, SCHUNCK2022103963, Schunck:2016}.
 Among these properties, the angular momentum (or spin) of the fragments has attracted particular interest following recent experimental results \cite{Wilson:2021,travar2021experimental}, which indicate that fragment spins exhibit a saw-tooth pattern.
 This pattern is often interpreted as reflecting a dependence on the deformation of the fragments.
 These new findings have renewed interest in both experimental \cite{Marin:2021,Giha:2023,Francheteau2024,Marin2024,Cannarozzo:2025} and theoretical studies.

-Theoretical approaches to the generation of angular momentum in fission fragments can be broadly divided into two classes.
+Theoretical macroscopic approaches to the generation of angular momentum in fission fragments can be broadly divided into two classes.
 The first consists of statistical approaches \cite{Moretto:1980,Dossing:1985,Randrup:2021,Randrup:2022a,Vogt:2021}, in which fluctuations accumulate during the shape evolution from the initial configuration to scission, leading to rotational excitation of the fragments.
-The second consists of quantum approaches \cite{MIKHAILOV:1999,Bonneau2007,Scamps:2022,Scamps:2023,Shneidman:2025,Shneidman:2002,zhou:2023}, where quantum fluctuation, sometime related to the uncertainty principle is invoked as the source of fragment spin.
+The second consists of quantum approaches \cite{RASMUSSEN1969465,MIKHAILOV:1999,Bonneau2007,Scamps:2022,Scamps:2023,Shneidman:2025,Shneidman:2002,zhou:2023}, where quantum fluctuation, sometime related to the uncertainty principle is invoked as the source of fragment spin.
+The first formulation of this idea was given by Rasmussen, Nörenberg, and Mang \cite{RASMUSSEN1969465}, who established the connection between the angular localization of the fragment wave function and the resulting angular-momentum distribution.

 Another class of methods relies on projection techniques applied to static \cite{Bertsch:2019,Marevic:2021,marevic:2025} or time-dependent \cite{Bulgac:2021,Scamps:2023a,Scamps2024} density-functional theory (DFT) descriptions of fission.
 While these microscopic approaches provide powerful tools for modeling fission, their interpretation is often less straightforward.
 In particular, in recent works using projection operators, the generation of angular momentum is usually discussed only in terms of a qualitative connection with fragment deformation, without addressing its fundamental origin.